The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Method

 \subsection{Robust weighting with machine learning}

-In this section, we propose a learner that allows multiple machine learning algorithms to fit the \red{PS} and \red{CM} models and leads to valid statistical inference.
-This learner implicitly implements model ensemble or prior knowledge of the best algorithm, without requiring extra data to fulfill model ensemble.
+In this subsection, we propose a learner that allows multiple machine-learning algorithms to fit the \red{PS} and \red{CM} models and leads to valid statistical inference.
+This learner implicitly implements algorithm ensembling without requiring prior knowledge of the best algorithm.